kai-tub/external-repo-sync-action/README.md

 See [GitHub help](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets)

 Consequently, it is not straightforward to automatically push to the other repo or the wiki when merging branches from forks.
-I suggest triggering on deploy events, adding own commits to a PR or, for a very hacky solution, on a *manual* trigger, described in [dev.to](https://dev.to/s_abderemane/manual-trigger-with-github-actions-279e)
+I suggest triggering on deploy events to a PR or, for a very hacky solution, on a *manual* trigger, described in [dev.to](https://dev.to/s_abderemane/manual-trigger-with-github-actions-279e)